 I love a good personality test.
 Finding myself in the results is so fascinating to me.

-Every single personality test out there, from a random Buzzfeed quiz on “which Disney princess are you?” to the 16 personalities – I gobble it all up.
+Every single personality test out there, from a random Buzzfeed quiz on “which Disney princess are you?” to the 16 personalities – I gobble them all up.

-One of the most popular personality tests in the world, Myers Briggs, has been embraced and loved by millions but, like anything popular, it’s also criticised heavily.
+One of the most popular personality tests in the world, Myers Briggs, has been embraced by millions but, like anything popular, is equally criticised.

 I can understand the skepticism.
 I mean, how can something as complex and unique as our personality be measured and quantified with just a few questions in just a few minutes?